shehanperera85/IntuneMaps/README.md

 You will see the versions of the IntuneMaps.Tech.
 Please download the PDF file if you need to see the functionality.

+Current Version Can be found here - https://intunemaps.com/

 ![image](https://user-images.githubusercontent.com/98259062/232361597-f49e2e21-a194-4250-9e54-81f984e6518b.png)